 - You will receive a confirmation email upon processing your cancellation request.

-2024 Locations
+2025 Locations

-April 10th: 100 Years of Historic Grovemont
+April 16th: Historic Grovemont

-Join us in celebrating the 100 year anniversary of Grovemont-on-Swannanoa!
 In 1924, developer E.W.
 Grove had his hands full with two major projects: the construction of Battery Park Hotel and the more ambitious undertaking of Grovemont-on-Swannanoa, the country’s first planned community.
 Explore the neighborhood and learn about the unique history of this community.
 Take a walk with us and see how it was planned, developed, and visit some of the exteriors of the original houses that still exist today.

-May 22nd: Piney Grove Cemetery
+May TBD: Piney Grove Cemetery

-June 12th: Old Town Swannanoa
+June TBD: Old Town Swannanoa

 Swannanoa was once home to a thriving downtown, known to locals as “The Station.”
 Bordered by the Beacon Blanket mill and the railroad tracks, Swannanoa’s downtown included cafes, grocery stores, a drug store, a bank, a movie theater, a five-and-dime, and other variety stores.
 Join us for a walking tour of the old downtown area and the historic buildings that were once a part of the mill town.
 Learn about the history of this area, and see what’s happening in the old downtown today.
 This tour will be led by a local historian and LeAnne Johnson, the Swannanoa Valley Museum Director.

-September 28th: Thomas Chapel
+TBD: Thomas Chapel

 Join the Thomas Chapel Board of Directors for an engaging discussion on the rich history and ongoing restoration of Thomas Chapel A.M.E.
 Zion Church.
 Located in Black Mountain, North Carolina, this historic African Methodist Episcopal church was built in 1922 by descendants of freed slaves.
 The church, with its weatherboard siding and striking Gothic Revival design, boasts a distinctive tall, pyramidal-roof bell tower.